midl-framework/midl/README.md

 ## MIDL Framework

 **Reasons why I've developed MIDL micro framework:**
-- So far I have learned a lot from open source community and I would like to share my experience with community as a thank.
-Hope someone will find this micro framework helpful.
 - I don't want to spend too many times to learn a new framework which has totally different coding style to develop a simple website.
 For example most of them have their own syntax/concepts for ORM, template engines etc. I just want to use pure PHP.